silverstripe/silverstripe-framework/docs/en/installation/mac-osx.md

 Open your web browser and go to `http://localhost:8888/silverstripe/`.
 Enter your database details - by default with MAMP its user `root` and password  `root` and select your account details.
 Click "Check Details".

-Once everything is sorted hit Install! and Voila you have SilverStripe installed
+Once everything is sorted hit "Install!" and Voila,  you have SilverStripe installed